highlando/oa-spreadtheword/neutral_stw.md

 So, what to do? **Get informed about Open Access!**

-Get back to me for any answer or opinion,
+Get back to us for any answer or opinion,

+Robert Flassig@mpi
-Jan
+Jan Heiland@mpi